NorthernMan54/homebridge-tasmota/README.md

 ## Technical Details ##

 Under the covers this plugin leverages the Home Assistant Auto Discovery Function (setOption19) built into the Tasmota firmware and the [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/) feature built into Home Assistant.
+And uses the information provided by the Tasmota device to configure the HomeKit Accessory automatically without requiring within Homebridge.

 ## Known issues